reikatze/discord-mpv-rpc/README.md

 - TMDb HTTP 429 triggers an exponential backoff (30s–5min) and is not stored as a cache miss.
 - If a wsrv.nl letterbox URL fails, that poster falls back to the raw TMDb image.
 - `idle-active` stops the timer when nothing is playing.
+- TMDb uses `/search/multi` (movie + TV in one request).
+Filename TV/movie detection is only a ranking hint.
+- The Watching line prefers the official TMDb title, then the cleaned filename, then `media-title`.
+- `details_url` / `state_url` / `assets.large_url` point at the TMDb page when a hit exists.
 - TMDb searches run in a Lua coroutine with `mp.command_native_async`.
 Playback continues while `curl` runs.
 A generation counter drops stale results if you open another file before the request finishes.
 Cache hits skip the network entirely.

 ## Usage